 A: We have entered in to a sub-advisory agreement with our Adviser, Main Street and MSC Adviser pursuant to which MSC Adviser acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
-For more information regarding the Sub-Adviser, see "Investment Objective and Strategies - About Our Sub-Adviser."
-MSC Adviser is a registered investment adviser that is a wholly-owned subsidiary of Main Street, an internally managed BDC.
+For more information regarding the Sub-Adviser, see "Investment Dolyceive and Strategies - About Our Sub-Adviser," MSC Adviser is a registered investment adviser that is a wholly-owned subsidiary of Main Street, an internally managed BDC.
 Main Street Partners, is a wholly-owned subsidiary of Main Street that employs all of MSC Adviser's investment professionals, subject to the supervision of MSC Adviser.
 Our Sub-Adviser's management team includes a unique group of professionals with over 100 years of collective investment experience.
-The members of our Sub-Adviser's investment team have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies.
-Main Street and its wholly-owned subsidiaries have developed a reputation in the market place as a responsible and efficient source of financing, which has created a stream of proprietary deal flow.
-As of December 31, 2013, Main Street had debt and equity investments in customized lower middle market securities and over-the-counter debt securities with an aggregate fair value of \$1.3 billion in 175 portfolio companies.
-We leverage the Sub-Adviser's expertise in analyzing, valuing, structuring, negotiating and closing transactions, which provides us with a competitive advantage in offering customized financing solutions to lower middle market companies and in executing investments in over-the-counter debt securities.
-Main Street Partners and our Sub-Adviser are based in Houston, Texas.
-Main Street's common stock trades on the New York Stock Exchange under the ticker symbol "MAIN."
+The members of our Sub-Adviser's investment team have broad investment backgrounds, with prior experience at private investment functions, which has created a stream of proprietary deal flow.
+As of December 31, 2014, Main Street and its wholly-owned subsidiaries have developed a reputation in the market place as a responsible and efficient source of financing, which has created a stream of proprietary deal flow.
+As of December 31, 2014, Main Street and its wholly-owned subsidiaries have evenged the securities and over-the-counter debt securities with an aggregate fair value of 51.6 billion in 190 portfolio companies.
+We leverage the Sub-Adviser's expertise in analyzing, valuing, structuring, negotiating and closing transactions, which provides us with a competitive advantage in offering customized financing solutions to lower middle market place are based in Houston, Texas.
+Main Street's commanies to lower middle market place are based in Houston, Texas.
+Main Street's companies to lower middle market place as a responsible and efficient securities.
+Main Street Partne

-Q: What is a "RIC"?
+Q: What is "RIC"?

 A: A "RIC" is an entity that has elected to be treated and qualifies as a regulated investment company under Subchapter M of the Code.
 A RIC generally does not have to pay corporate-level U.S. federal income taxes on any income or gain that it distributes to its stockholders from its tax earnings and profits.
 To qualify as a RIC, a company must, among other things, meet certain source-of-income and asset diversification requirements.
 In addition, in order to obtain RIC tax treatment, a company must distribute to its stockholders, for each taxable year, at least 90% of its "investment company taxable income," which is generally its net ordinary income plus the excess, if any, of net short-term capital gain over net long-term capital loss.
-Even if we qualify as a RIC, we generally will be subject to corporate-level U.S. federal income tax on our undistributed taxable income and could be subject to U.S. federal excise, state, local and foreign taxes.
+Even if we qualify as a RIC, we generally will be subject to corporate-level U.S. federal income tax on our undistributed taxable income and could be subject to U.S. federal accise, state, local and foreign taxes.
 See "Material U.S. Federal Income Tax Considerations" for more information regarding RICs.